JIAR-CAP/intro-to-github/README.md

 > [!NOTE]
 > **Instructor**: Mark the repo as public.

-1. Open an issue to add your name to the students list (`students.yml`)
+1. Open an issue to add a new file under `attendees`.
 2. Fork the repo.
 3. Open a PR to add your name & close the issue you created.
+    * Filename should match your username

 ## Resources